 We are now in the digital age, and almost everything (if not all) is readily accessible with the help of the Internet.
 Even trainings can now be done online (which is becoming a trend these days).

-You can attend webinars, enrol in online classes, and even engage in interactive learning without stepping a foot outside of your house; thanks to the various online learning hubs existing today.
+You can attend webinars, enrol in online classes, and even engage in interactive learning without stepping a foot outside of your house; thanks to the various e-hubs existing today.